k9w/instructions/rcs.md

 ### The RCS repo file

-Before we continue, let's look at the repo file in detail.
+In the next section, we will look at how to recover the original file.
+But before we continue, let's look at the repo file in detail.

 ```
 $ cat doas.conf,v

 head    1.1;
 access;
 symbols;